NoelDeMartin/soukai/docs/guide/defining-models.md

 If this property is omitted, the name of the collection will be inferred from the model name.
 This means this property will be available at runtime whether you defined it or not.

 ::: tip Model name definition
-If it isn't indicated elsewhere, the model name will be inferred from the class name.
+If the [modelName](https://soukai.js.org/api/classes/Model#modelName) property is not defined, the model name will be inferred from the class name.

-However, modern build systems often obfuscate names in production and that produces unintended results.
+However, modern build systems often obfuscate class names in production and that produces unintended results.
 In order to define the model names explicitly, you can call the [bootModels](https://soukai.js.org/api/modules#bootModels) method during your application bootstrapping.

 There are some built-in helpers for popular bundlers, like [bootModelsFromViteGlob](https://soukai.js.org/api/modules#bootModelsFromViteGlob) and [bootModelsFromWebpackContext](https://soukai.js.org/api/modules#bootModelsFromWebpackContext).
 :::